pete2fiddy/tx2-flash/README.md

 And now, here's the tricky part:
 - [X] BEFORE following instructions printed on screen,  open settings of your VM, and go to Settings --> Ports --> USB, and click the usb icon that, when hovered over, reads: 'Add new USB filters with all .....', then add 'NVIDIA Corp.
 APX'

+- [X] Unplug the drive from the TX2, if any (flashed with drive installed, and had issues with the flash.
+Somehow had Antonio's account despite the flash -- Amon assumes this is because the TX2 has onboard storage, which the OS should be installed to, but it installs to the drive if plugged in.)
+(REMOVE THESE LINES IF WAS NOT THE ISSUE)

 - [X] Plug in the USB with a USB hub, then connect a mouse, keyboard to TX2

 - [X] Connect via HDMI (HDMI-HDMI, no VGA adapters ok?) between TX2 and monitor so that you can see what's going on